jliphard/bits-llama/README.md

 BITS is a digital TA built on OpenAI's GPT-3.5, `llama_index`, and `langchain`.

 The central premise is that educators seek learning tools for their students but that chatbots trained on a generic, fixed corpus leave much to be desired - see the example below.
-In consequence, educators needs a way to take materials specific to _their_ course and which reflect their unique point of view, and use that information to fine-tune the tools.
+In consequence, educators need a way to take materials specific to _their_ course and which reflect their unique point of view, and use that information to fine-tune the tools.
 Tuning is not just about creating course-specific digital TAs, but also being able to respond to newly apparent student needs/questions by adding materials to the tuning set.
 BITS can be re-tuned within a few minutes to provide betters answers to common questions.

 A desire for course-specific digital TAs is also shared by the students, since they generally care less about what Wikipedia says and more about what their instructors think (hopefully, at least).